Button, Button - Don't You Love These Buttons?!

 Was his main manufacture in Golden Age buttons?
 I have seen a couple of military buttons, in Tice's books, produced by Mann.

 This was given to me by an old family friend (who immigrated from England after WW2)...
 I like being able to show it off, as it's in Mint condition!
 The photo on the left shows the detail of the chasing, but the color is that of the other two photos.
 The button measures 1/2".
-And, the gilding is rosy gold, as seen in the photo of the back!
+The gilding is rosy gold, as seen in the photo of the back - done so finely that I had it tested to find out if it actually was gold - the answer: "Excellent Gold Plate"...

 King Frederik VI of Denmark